markusa4/dejavu/README.md

 # Compilation, Library, Tests
+dejavu is a solver and C++ library for the fast detection and manipulation of [combinatorial symmetry](https://automorphisms.org/quick_start/symmetry/).
+Below, you can find some information on how to build the solver and include the library.

-Please refer to our [get started guide](https://automorphisms.org/).
-There is also a [full documentation](https://automorphisms.org/documentation/), which can be built from the code using [doxygen](https://www.doxygen.nl/).
+More detailed information can be found in our [get started guide](https://automorphisms.org/) or in the [full documentation](https://automorphisms.org/documentation/), which can also be built from the source code using [doxygen](https://www.doxygen.nl/).

 ## Compilation